Last Updated on

 Episode to Try: 1 | Humble Beginnings

-10 American Presidents10 American Presidents Podcast
+10 American Presidents

-This show tells the stories of a select 10 US presidents and the events that surrounded their presidencies (you can go to their website to quickly identify which 10).
+The Concept: This show tells the stories of a select 10 US presidents and the events that surrounded their presidencies (you can go to their website to quickly identify which 10).
 Each episode is a mix of straight-up story telling, interviews, and historical recordings.

 Why It’s Good: The audio mixing keeps the show fast-paced and interesting, so you don't get exhausted by the details.
 It's truly like watching a documentary on TV.